 Carpet Cleaning Tips for Pet Owners

 Inspect your floors often.
 Even house-trained dogs and litter box-trained cats have accidents, so inspect your carpets often for accidents and treat pet stains quickly when you find them.

 Brush your pet twice a week.
 Brushing helps remove excess hair before it can wind up on your floor.
 My dog and cats love these grooming gloves that remove excess hair — they’re easy to use and do a fantastic job.

 Vacuum their favorite spots daily.
-Using a hand-held vacuum on Fido’s favorite sunny spot on the floor is just one of many tips to control pet hair in your home.
+Using a hand-held vacuum on Fido’s favorite sunny spot on the floor or sofa, then give his bed a once-over, too.